kumar303/recipes/chicago-fire-chili.md

 - Fry the onions over medium heat in a large pot until soft.
 - Stir in the Oaxacan Ancho Coffee Rub.
 - Add garlic and cook briefly until fragrant.
-- Mix in the tomatoes (including the liquid), beer, salt, pepper, bell peppers, bay leaves, chili powder, thai chili peppers, the lemon juice, add a pinch of coffee, and cover with broth.
+- Mix in the tomatoes (including the liquid), beer, bell peppers, bay leaves, Thai chili peppers, lemon juice, a pinch of coffee, and cover with broth.
 - Bring it to a boil and then simmer.
 This is the base and you can cook it for as long as you want to get the right flavor.
 Stir often